MattiaSarti/yolo-to-help-protect-the-great-barrier-reef/docs/README.md

 </details>

-## ...
+## Compliance

-**NOTE**: I am sharing neither the competition dataset not any trained model among this repository's files, according to Kaggle's regulations. [link .gitignore].
-Only low-resolution screenshots of some examples as displayed in this README.
+I am sharing neither the competition dataset nor any trained model, according to Kaggle's rules (as confirmed [here](/.gitignore)).
+Only low-resolution pictures of few examples as employed for this documentation.